 View all shared folders on your Windows 10 PC.

 A- Actually, the ExMerge utility works for the older versions like Exchange 2003 only.
 So, you should try the other manual options according to the Exchange version.
-Alternately, you can try Kernel for Exchange Server tool with any version of Exchange Server.
+Alternately, you can try Exchange Server Recovery tool with any version of Exchange Server.

 A- Yes, the software will show all the user-defined folders in the mailboxes.
 It does not interfere with the structure and hierarchy of the mailbox during or after the scan.

 A- You may find it challenging to perform these manual methods if you are not technically adept.
-However, you can try Kernel for Exchange Server for quick and easy EDB to PST conversion.
+However, you can try it for quick and easy EDB file conversion.